Difference Between Period Cost vs Product Cost

 Let us discuss some of the major differences between Period Cost vs Product Cost:

-- If cost is due to resources related to manufacturing and production then it is considered as product costs, many countries’ product cost also known as inventoriable costs, if the cost is not part of manufacturing process then it is considered as a period cost.
+- If cost is due to resources related to manufacturing and production then it is considered as product costs, many countries’ product cost also known as inventoriable costs, if the cost is not part of the manufacturing process then it is considered as a period cost.

 - Product cost is evaluated based on the volume because throughout the production product unit price will be the same only volume of it will change.
 However, the Period cost is based on time, expenditures identified more with a time period than with finished product costs.